-- Introduction: Include an opening hook and any necessary background information that analyze the website you chose.
-Understand the product/service the site is attempting to sell and analyze it in its proper context (i.e., what is its purpose? how do people generally use this product/service?).
+- Introduction: Include an opening hook and any necessary background information that discusses the website you chose.
+Describe the product/service the site is attempting to sell and place it in its proper context (i.e., what is its purpose? how do people generally use this product/service?).
 The introduction must end with a strong thesis that forecasts the development of the paper.
-For guidance on how to write a thesis statement, this website is helpful. - Site Design: Analyze your chosen website in detail, specifically in terms of design.
+For guidance on how to write a thesis statement, this website is helpful. - Site Design: Describe your chosen website in detail, specifically in terms of design.
 Is it visually appealing?
 What color scheme does it use?
 How is the menu or site navigation ordered?
-Also access the site on your desktop computer, as well as another device, and evaluate how the design is presented depending on the medium.
-Provide images in this section to show what your site looks like. - User Experience (UX): Recreate your user experience on the site.
+Also access the site on your desktop computer, as well as another device, and describe how the design is presented depending on the medium.
+Provide images in this section to show what your site looks like. - User Experience (UX): Document your user experience on the site.
 This section must be presented visually (e.g., with a workflow or a detailed UX sitemap).
 This section should visually show the site journey from your entrance into the site, your subsequent clicks, and where you ended your journey.
-Be creative in this section! - UX Analysis: For the final section, evaluate your chosen website.
+Be creative in this section! - UX Analysis: For the final section, analyze your chosen website.
 Was the site designed with a user in mind?
 Is it easy to navigate and does it make its message clear?
 Were there any areas where you were confused or unclear what to do?
 Specific examples from your chosen website and citations from Hubert and Lichaw are needed in this section.
-In addition, gather at least two (2) additional academic sources to help support your analysis.
-Consider also using examples and citations from Don Norman's The Design of Everyday Things, specifically chapter 7, "User-Centered Design," and the class lectures.

-Conclusion: End with a strong conclusion that ties all of the ideas in the paper together and leaves a lasting impression for the reader.
+Consider also using examples and citations from Don Norman's The Design of Everyday Things, specifically chapter 7, "User-Centered Design," and the class lectures. - Conclusion: End with a strong conclusion that ties all of the ideas in the paper together and leaves a lasting impression for the reader.